 In this blog we will teach you how to get rid of woodpeckers.
-This guide will help you scare them away from any garden, country house, or wherever they are a problem.
-You will also learn what methods you can use to scare away woodpeckers without doing them any harm.
+This guide can help you scare them away from any garden, country house, or wherever they are a problem.
+You can also learn what methods you can use to scare away woodpeckers without doing them any harm.
 And which ones we should not use, since they are prohibited practices.

 It is very important to act quickly as soon as the first woodpecker is perceived in our house or garden, or as soon as the first noise is heard.
 At that time the woodpecker has begun to make its first hole and from then on the holes will be more and more numerous and larger and larger.